 - Severe chronic or intractable pain of neuropathic origin or severe chronic or intractable pain in which conventional therapeutic intervention and opiate therapy is contraindicated or ineffective.

+Cannabinoids are a group of chemical compounds present in cannabis that affect the body and mind through their interaction with special receptors in the brain and nervous system.
+The human body has cellular receptors that bind with the active components in cannabis.
+There are over 100 cannabinoids in cannabis.
 Cannabinoids are a class of chemical compounds found in the Cannabis plant.
 The two primary cannabinoids contained in Cannabis are cannabidiol, or CBD, and ∆9-tetrahydrocannabinol, or THC.
 Cannabinoids found in cannabis and ingested are called phytocannabinoids and scientists have discovered cannabinoids produced within the body called endocannabinoids.
 Several doctors found the first endocannabinoid called anandamide in 1992.

 THC – The most well-known cannabinoid and the most psychoactive.
 THC has the ability to alter behavior, mood and time perception, and consciousness.
 It is responsible for the euphoric feeling some people consider as being “high”